20 temporary swimming pools to cool off your summer

 1. This one is made from an old car

 Artist Benedetto Bufalino had the bright idea of turning an old car into an outdoor swimming pool.
-The result is actually amazing, and something you might want to consider for a unique pool of your own.
+The result is amazing and something you might want to consider for a unique pool.

 2. How about a stock tank one?